lrlucena/whilelang/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/b1705795c5f74b9289b6f4c942dd5911)](https://www.codacy.com/app/leonardo-lucena/whilelang?utm_source=github.com&utm_medium=referral&utm_content=lrlucena/whilelang&utm_campaign=badger)

-> A small programming language created with ANTLR and Scala.
+> A small programming language made with [Scala](https://scala-lang.org) and [ANTLR](https://antlr.org).

-This is a programming language with only one loop instruction (while) and a single type (integer).
+This is a simple programming language that has only one loop instruction (while) and a single type (integer).
-The goal is to show that it is possible to implement a programming language with a only few lines of code.
+We want to show that you can make a programming language with a only few lines of code.

 The language is implemented in two ways:
  - as an [interpreter](interpreter.md)
- - as a [transpiler](transpiler.md) (compiler) for the Scala language.
+ - as a [transpiler](transpiler.md) (compiler) for Scala.

 <table>
   <thead>